 She went on through a list of offenses until the Dalai Lama interrupted her with his tears.
 The Dalai Lama was shocked, having not understood that this was the state of things.

 Another teacher stood up and suggested he try a new visualization practice to help understand this problem.
-She asked the room to imagine the world where the Dalai Lama and all roles in the tradition were filled by females who always incarnates as so.
+She asked the room to imagine a world where the Dalai Lama and all roles in the tradition were filled by females who always incarnate as so.
 What would their experience be like, if they were excluded in this way?
 This practice forced the men in the room to consider the paradigm from another perspective and motivated them to change things.